North Korea: Photos point to possible plutonium production | DW | 04.03.2021

 In January, North Korean leader Kim Jong Un promised he would enlarge the nuclear arsenal as the country disclosed an array of high-tech weapons systems targeting the United States.

-US-led diplomatic efforts to persuade North Korea to abandon its weapons program in return for economic and political benefits have stalled since a summit between former US president Donald Trump and Kim collapsed in early 2019.
+US-led diplomatic efforts to persuade North Korea to abandon its weapons program in return for economic and political benefits have stalled since a summit between the previous US president, Donald Trump, and Kim collapsed in early 2019.